NimbusKit/nimbuskit.github.io/_posts/2014-11-15-Swift-Gotchas.md

 If you attempt to display this controller the app will crash due to an "unrecognized selector sent to instance".

 Making the class non-generic will allow you to use instances as delegates as expected.

+This has impacted the way NimbusKit's [TableActions](https://github.com/NimbusKit/swift/blob/master/TableActions.swift) are implemented.
+Due to the above limitation, TableActions can't take advantage of generics. *sadpanda*